 Why a German Chocolate Bundt Cake?
 Years ago, I made a 100% from scratch German Chocolate Cake for Grant on his 50th birthday.
 I love that recipe!
 The only problem is, the cake takes a bit of time to make and is a little on the difficult side to handle if you are a novice baker.
-I wanted to create a German Chocolate Cake recipe that is simple for a beginner cook to make and also give instructions for make- ahead so the cake can be made ahead, along with the topping and frosting, and assembled later if needed.
+I wanted to create the Best German Chocolate Cake recipe that is simple for a beginner cook to make and also give instructions for make- ahead so the cake can be made ahead, along with the topping and frosting, and assembled later if needed.
 With that in mind, I thought what’s easier to make than a Bundt cake??
 How about a bundt cake made with a cake mix as a base?
 I knew you’d agree.
 That’s how the Best German Chocolate Bundt Cake was born.

 Here’s the plan:

 2. Make the coconut-pecan topping, refrigerate.

 3. Make the frosting, spoon into a bag, and refrigerate.

 If you’re pressed for time, you can make the Best German Chocolate Bundt Cake up to two days in advance.
 Once baked, cool and wrap with plastic wrap and stick in back of fridge so no one will eat it up before you have a chance to frost!
 The topping takes about 15 minutes start to finish, and can be stored in a bowl in the fridge.
 You can make the topping and frosting up to a week before serving.
 Again, store in the fridge until ready to assemble.
 When you’re ready to assemble, take everything out, and follow instructions on recipe.
 Remember, if you are making ahead, hide the cake or you won’t have anything to frost.
 Where’s my laughing emoji??
 I have a problem with eating unfrosted cake.
 Like an- I need an intervention type of problem…

 last word on abk’s best german chocolate bundt cake…